steviepoppe/graduate_thesis/graduate_thesis_stevie_poppe.md

 [^7]: "The Group Seeking Recovery of Sovereignty" (*Shuken Kaifuku wo Mezasu Kai* 主権回復を目指す会).
 [^8]: "The Citizens’ Group Refusing to Tolerate Special Rights for Zainichi Koreans" (*Zainichi Tokken wo Yurusanai Shimin no Kai* 在日特権を許さない市民の会).
 [^9]: Although @higuchi_japans_2016 describe the ACM and Zaitokukai as ultranationalist in nature, this paper agrees with @gill_nativist_2018 in that "‘ultra’ implies a *quantitative* increase in the degree of extremism, from ‘right’ to ‘far right’ to ‘ultra-right’".
 It will instead utilize the term neo-nationalism to sufficiently distinct the ACM from the ultranationalist Japanese militants collectively known as *uyoku dantai* (右翼団体, "right wing groups").
 While often used in the context of mid 2010's European and North-American movements, the term neo-nationalism refers to a type of nationalism marked by right-wing populism, cultural racism, anti-globalisation and nativism, and arguably most closely describes the ACM ideologically [@dougherty_new_2016; @hirsh_why_2016].
 This will be covered to greater detail in chapter one and three.
-[^10]: In another note-worthy intersection, a youth subdivision of Vlaams Belang hosted Alt-Right Youtube influencer and The Rebel Media-associate Lauren Southern as guest-speaker during a congress supervised by Vlaams Belang leader Tom Van Grieken [@rennenberg_vlaams_2018].
+[^10]: In another note-worthy intersection, a youth subdivision of Vlaams Belang hosted Lauren Southern as guest-speaker during a congress supervised by Vlaams Belang leader Tom Van Grieken [@rennenberg_vlaams_2018].
 [^11]: @soll_long_2016 traces fake news in the west as a concept back to the invention of print media five centuries ago, to Gutenberg's invention of the printing press in 1439.
 In his essay, he recalls for example an account in 1475 of deliberate use of misinformation to persecute a Jewish community in Trent, Italy.
 [^12]: *2-channeru* 2ちゃんねる.
 Albeit in October 2017 renamed to 5channel (*5-channeru* 5ちゃんねる, accessible at <https://5ch.net>), this paper will for the sake of continuity with previous literature on the topic, continue to refer to this message board as 2channel.
 [^13]: During the terror attack, the perpetrator referenced an online trend concerning Swedish Youtube influencer Felix Khellberg (known by his online handler PewDiePie and as of writing subscribed to by over 95 million followers).
 Khellberg came under increasing scrutiny for racial remarks and has been referred to as part of a gateway to the reactionary right[@lewis_alternative_2018; @dickson_why_2019; @roose_mass_2019].
-In the perpetrator's manifesto, the perpetrator describes himself as "just an ordinary White man, 28 years old." and makes references to a white supremacy conspiracy theory popularized by Youtube influencer Lauren Southern ("The Great Replacement"), featured on the Identitarian Movement's homepage and adopted by populist right-wing figures such as Dutch politician Geert Wilters, Hungarian Prime Minister Viktor Orbán as well as President of the United States Donald Trump, who has shared tweets with the hashtag "#whitegenocide" [@weiss_opinion_2018; @manjoo_opinion_2019].
+In the perpetrator's manifesto, the perpetrator describes himself as "just an ordinary White man, 28 years old." and makes references to a white supremacy conspiracy theory popularized by Alt-Right Youtube influencer and The Rebel Media-associate Lauren Southern ("The Great Replacement").
+This theory is featured on the Identitarian Movement's homepage and has been adopted by populist right-wing figures such as Dutch politician Geert Wilters, Hungarian Prime Minister Viktor Orbán as well as President of the United States Donald Trump, who has shared tweets with the hashtag "#whitegenocide" [@weiss_opinion_2018; @manjoo_opinion_2019].
 [^14]: This paper is an abridged version of the author's undergraduate thesis [@poppe_digitaal_2017], written under the supervision of Prof. Dr. Dimitri Vanoverbeke.
 In his undergraduate thesis, the author examined the Netto-Uyoku as potential electorate of populist politicians on both a national and regional scale.
 [^15]: Reinforcement of one's ideas through repeated confrontation with opinions and news aligning with one's ideas.
 [^16]:  In the second article, @laurent_nordactu_2016 describes the *fachosphère* as part of the Identitarian Movement and "une nébuleuse de sites, de comptes sur les réseaux sociaux, visant à diffuser de la « réinformation », en clair de la propagande allant dans le sens des militants qui les animent", a nebula of websites and accounts on social networks, designed to disseminate "réinformation" or in other words propaganda embracing the ideas of the activists, amongst the users of those platforms.